 Beyond Pesticides has previously commented on the need for guidance on products of fermentation, and gellan gum provides another example of the need for such guidance.
 While fermentation is a biological process, and no one would disagree that pickles, wine, yogurt, and apple cider vinegar are agricultural and nonsynthetic, the case is not so clear when the substrate is largely composed of inorganic or synthetic components.
 Furthermore, products of fermentation in or on substrates containing genetically engineered components are not compatible with policies adopted by the NOSB.
-Guidance is needed both for determining when the products of fermentation are nonsynthetic or otherwise allowable in organic production.
-Given the statement that the "carbohydrate fermentation substrate is comprised of glucose syrup derived from maize or wheat, inorganic nitrogen, an organic nitrogen source (protein) and trace elements" in the TR, it is logical to assume that the medium is composed of glucose from genetically engineered corn and inorganic (possibly synthetic) nutrients.
+Guidance is needed both for determining when the products of fermenting organic substrates are organic and for determining whether products of vat fermentation are nonsynthetic or otherwise allowable in organic production.
+Given the statement in the TR that the "carbohydrate fermentation substrate is comprised of glucose syrup derived from maize or wheat, inorganic nitrogen, an organic nitrogen source (protein) and trace elements", it is logical to assume that the medium is composed of glucose from genetically engineered corn and inorganic (possibly synthetic) nutrients.

-Beyond Pesticides supports the sunseting of gellan gum unless the information previously claimed as CBI is released to the NOSB, made available to the public, and considered in NOSB deliberations.
+Beyond Pesticides supports the sunsetting of gellan gum unless the information previously claimed as CBI is released to the NOSB, made available to the public, and considered in NOSB deliberations.
 The listing should be annotated to ensure that it is not made with excluded methods.
 The NOSB should consider the question of whether any of the gums are essential for organic handling and processing.